Kritikasingh2004/Kritikasingh2004/README.md

 <p align="center">
   <strong>Thanks for dropping by my coding lair!</strong>
 <br/>
-May the odds be ever in your favor. 🏹
+May the odds be ever in your favor 🏹
 </p>